marvinkobit/Labtracker/README.md

 # TBGEN Labtracker

-Open access Integrated Bionformatics workflow with simple web interface to track and monitor the lab activities of TBGEN project.
+A webbased application to track and monitor the lab activities of TBGEN project.
-It is intended to be used by Project members, policy makers and other stakeholders.
+It is intended to be used by Staffs, Project members, PIs and other stakeholders.